microsoft/datadrivenmodel/README.md

 `Step 2.` Change the `config_model.yml` file in the `config/` folder

 Enter the csv file name.
+Enter the lagtime, i.e. the number of rows or iterations that define the state transition in the data.
+A lagtime of one will use every row of data, where if one makes a change the result is shown in the next sample measurement.

  Define the names of the features as input to the simulator model you will create.
 The names should match the headers of the csv file you provide.
 Set the values as either `state` or `action`.
 Define the `output_name` matching the headers in your csv.

 Define the model type as either `gb, poly, nn, or lstm`.
 Depending on the specific model one chooses, alter the hyperparameters in this config file as well.